PolusAI/image-tools/transforms/images/polus-montage-plugin/README.md

 y-position.
 If the order of the variables was flipped (`yx`), then the positions of images would be transposed.
 There are no restrictions on which variables can be placed together, so it would be possible to have `xt,y` as a layout array.

+If a variable exists in the filePattern but not in the layout the plugin will treat the variable as a 3rd dimension.
+For example assume the variable `c` represents different channels.
+The variable is passed in the file pattern, `filename_{xxx}_{yyy}_{ttt}_c{ccc}.ome.tif` but not in the layout `xy,t`.
+Then this plugin will group the images into seperate channels and construct a stitching vector for each channel.
+This represents a stack of images.

 ## To do